Torrington Braves

 The Torrington Braves were a short lived minor league baseball team based in Torrington, Connecticut.
 In 1950, the Braves played as members of the Class B level 1950 Colonial League, which permanently folded during the 1950 season with the Braves in fourth place.

-Torrington hosted home minor league games at Fuessenich Park.
+The Torrington Braves hosted their home minor league games at Fuessenich Park, which is still in use today.

 History

 Minor league baseball began in Torrington, Connecticut in 1896, when the Torrington Tornadoes became members of the Naugatuck Valley League.
-The 1897 Torrington Demons played the season in the Connecticut League.
+The 1897 Torrington Demons played the next season as members of the Connecticut League and preceded the Braves in minor league play.

-After a five decade absence, minor league baseball returned to Torrington in 1950 for a partial season, when the Stamford Pioneers, a Colonial League franchise was replaced by a new Torrington franchise.
+After a five decade absence, minor league baseball returned to Torrington in 1950 for a partial season, when the Stamford Pioneers franchise of the Colonial League was replaced in the league by the new Torrington franchise.